Cucumber pickles scream SUMMER! Crisp and deliciously sweet, they are irresistible and don't last more than a day or two in our house.

 1 pound venison steak medallions

-1. In an iron skillet fry bacon turning it to cook both sides until it is about 1/2 cooked.
+1. In an iron skillet (amazon link) fry bacon turning it to cook both sides until it is about 1/2 cooked.
 You want it a little crispy, but still soft enough that you can wrap it around the meat.
 You will have to do this in batches.

 2. Let the partially cooked bacon cool until you can handle it without burning your hands.
 Then wrap a piece of bacon around each medallion pinning it in place with a toothpick.